quic/quic-usb-drivers/sign/signReadme.txt

-This document provides guidance on enrolling the public key on the host machine for the successful installation of the QUD driver.
+This document provides guidance on enrolling the public key on the host machine for the successful installation of the quic-usb-drivers.
 If Secure Boot is enabled in a system, all kernel modules must be signed with a private key and authenticated with the corresponding public key.

 Follow the steps below to enroll the necessary public key.